-Date Week Outcome/Material Covered References Mar.
-2 9 Interacting with a person who is anxious Collage Write an example that demonstrates the model of stress as a transaction.
+Date Week Outcome/Material Covered References Oct.
+11 9 Interacting with a person who is anxious Collage Write an example that demonstrates the model of stress as a transaction.
 Your example needs to clearly demonstrate the relationship between the situation or circumstance (stressor) in the environment and the individual experiencing the stressor.
 Be sure to include evidence of the primary and secondary appraisal.
 You will share your example with one person in your group.
-When you receive an example your role will be to analyze the example.
+When you receive an example, your role will be to analyse the example.
 List factors in your life that influence your interpretation of stressors.
 Compare and contrast how you respond to stress with someone else you know well.
 You may share your ideas with your group, as you feel comfortable.
-Reread course outline.
-R Keltner, N.L., Schwecke, L.H., & Bostrom, C.E.
+Assignment #2 Due Today Reread course outline.
+R Keltner, N.L., Schwecke, L.H., &amp; Bostrom, C.E.
 (1991).
 Psychiatric nursing: A psychotherapeutic management approach.
-St. Louis: Mosby, pp. 351-359.
-R Arnold, E., & Boggs, K.U.
-(1999).
+St. Louis: Mosby. pp. 351-359.
+R Arnold, E., &amp; Boggs, K.U.
+(2003).
 Interpersonal relationships.
-Professional communication skills for nurses (2nd ed.).
-Philadelphia: Saunders, pp. 451-454.
-Mar.
-9 10 Simulation #1 - Eleanor Dunbois - Patient SimulationCollage activity is finished.
-Please submit record of your participation.SPRING BREAK Mar.
-15-19 Mar.
-23 11 SPRING BREAK Interacting with a person who is confused 1.
-What are some similarities between delirium and dementia?
-2. What are the difference between delirium and dementia?
-3. What is reality orientation?
+Professional communication skills for nurses (4th ed.).
+Philadelphia: Saunders. pp. 496-499.
+Oct.
+18 10 Simulation #1 - Eleanor Dubois - Patient Simulation · · · Collage activity is finished.
+Please submit record of your participation.
+Oct.
+25 11 Interacting with a person who is confused What are some similarities between delirium and dementia?
+What are the differences between delirium and dementia?
+What is reality orientation?
 What cognitive processes must a patient have to benefit from reality orientation?
-4. What is the purpose of validation therapy?
+What is the purpose of validation therapy?
 R Feil, N. (1992).
 Validation therapy.
 Geriatric Nursing, 13(3), 129-133.
-R Evans, C.A., Kenny, P.J., & Rizzuto, C. (1993).
+R Evans, C.A., Kenny, P.J., &amp; Rizzuto, C. (1993).
 Caring for the confused geriatric surgical patient.
 Geriatric Nursing, 14(5), 237-241.
 R Henry, M. (2002).
 Descending into delirium.
 AJN, 102(3), 49-55.
-Mar.
-30 12 Simulation #2 - Jana Olynuk - Patient Simulation Paper Due

-Date Week Outcome/Material Covered References Apr.
-6 13 Interacting with a person who is bereaved or dying These questions are related to the reading from the book Final Gifts.
+Date Week Outcome/Material Covered References Nov.
+8 13 Interacting with a person who is bereaved or dying These questions are related to the reading from the book Final Gifts.
 1. What are the final gifts a dying person and her/his significant other offer each other?
 2. What can the special communication of a dying person reveal to those who listen and understand it?
 3. In Chapter 1, It's Time to Get in Line, one of the authors recounts an interaction she had with Joe.
-It begins "I know this is hard for you, Joe," Analyze this interaction, identifying the specific interactive skills the author uses when she is talking with Joe.
+It begins "I know this is hard for you, Joe" Analyse this interaction, identifying the specific interactive skills the author uses when she is talking with Joe.
 Describe what you think her rationale was for saying what she said.
 What could she have said?
-Set up 4 columns; at the top of each column write Statement/Question, Skill/Technique, Rationale, Alternative.
-R Callanan, M., & Kelley, P. (1992).
+Set up four columns; at the top of each column write Statement/Question, Skill/Technique, Rationale, Alternative.
+Assignment #3 Due Today R Callanan, M., &amp; Kelley, P. (1992).
 Final gifts.
-New York: Bantam Books, pp. 1-20.
+New York: Bantam Books. pp. 1-20.
 R Ufema, J. (1991, February).
 Meeting the challenge of a dying patient.
 Nursing 91, 42-47.
-Apr.
-13 .
-14 Simulation #3 - Margaret Logan - Patient Simulation Class Time Set B: 0900-1030 Hours Set A: 1130-1300 Hours
+Nov.
+15 14 Simulation #3 - Margaret Logan - Patient Simulation Class Time Set J: 0830-1030 Hours Set K: 1030-1230 Hours